 Normally I am pretty skeptical of young starlets approaching me about guitar lessons, because often singers, and specifically, girl singers, DO NOT LIKE TO PRACTICE !!
 (I speak the truth--sue me !!)
 When Caroline came to her first consultation, I asked her to play and sing something for me, just to see "where she was at".
 She pretty much floored me with a cool, big voice, a cool original song, and a strong rhythm guitar style that pretty much made me think John Lennon or Tom Petty was standing in my studio rockin'.
 Caroline is without a doubt a big natural talent, and she has the work ethic to go along with it.
 I can barely stay ahead of her at her lessons, she melts my face week after week !!!

 I am very honored to be working with a young person of such obvious, true talent, and with a great personality to go along with it.
 I have met very few people "in the industry" who have it together like she does.
 Caroline Kole is the real deal.
-In the past year she has opened shows for Reba, Martina McBride, Blake Shelton, Kellie Pickler, and many others.
+In the past year she has opened many shows for Reba, and has also done shows with Martina McBride, Blake Shelton, Kellie Pickler, and many others.

 Her website is: www.carolinekole.com